geeraysury/Cocktail-Tool-Project/README.md

 http://localhost:3000

 How to Use the Website:
+1. Sign up using any username and password you would like
+2. Log in using the username and password you inputted, and you will be directed to the homepage
-Input values based on the input title on the boxes, or click the "Random Cocktail" button to get a random cocktail recipe.
+3. Input values based on the input title on the boxes, or click the "Random Cocktail" button to get a random cocktail recipe.
-You can combine the different filters, and add the sort together with the filter(s), for the first letter input.
+4. You can combine the different filters, and add the sort together with the filter(s), for the first letter input.